 Why You Will Love This Recipe

-It’s no secret that I love using the crockpot for making cannabutter and other infusions, but it can be a lengthy process.
+It’s no secret that I love using the crockpot for making cannabutter and other infusions, but it can be a lengthy process that leaves me in the kitchen for hours.

-I’m constantly trying to make life easier for the cannabis enthusiasts inside my Well With Cannabis Community.
+I’m constantly trying to make life easier for the cannabis enthusiasts inside my Well With Cannabis Community (any myself as a busy mom!).

-So, when I learned you could kill two birds with one stone by using the Instant Pot to decarb and infuse, I created this easy recipe to help you get started.
+So, when I learned you could kill two birds with one stone by using the Instant Pot to decarb and infuse, I created this easy step-by-step to help you learn this method, too.

-Not only is this process so simple, but as an added benefit, it also significantly decreases the odor associated with the decarboxylation process.
+Not only is this process so simple, but as an added BONUS, it can also significantly decrease the odor associated with the decarboxylation process.

 What You’ll Need